Meet Alyson Shane

 This was one of the weirdest projects we’ve worked on and Alyson was over the moon to take it on!

 Adam from Pucking Fuppet Co. reached out to her after she wrote a review of his one-man show for The Winnipeg Fringe.
-Not only did our efforts result in several sold-out shows, but the media we got to use to promote the show was super weird and quirky (aka, right up my alley).
+Not only did our efforts result in several sold-out shows, but the media we got to use to promote the show was super weird and quirky (aka, right up her alley).

 As a former theatre kid herself, Alyson loves getting to support Canada’s arts community and was able to bring what she learned through Starling’s partnership with Adam and his team to a “Facebook Advertising for Performing Arts” course for ArtsBoost, a nonprofit who supports performers across Canada.
 How cool is that?!